matt-merman/DistributedGrep/README.md

 ![](./images/scheme.png)

+>NOTICE: as you can see in the example below, the sentences are returned in random order due to a failure to manage the order in which the goroutines (_threadMapper()_) return to the _Server_ node.

 ## Example

 ![](./images/example.png)

 ## Performance

 A _2.2MB_ .txt file (_lorem.txt_) has been used to measure performance.
-Obviously the classical grep has taken less time to execute.
+Obviously the classical grep has taken less time for the execution.

 ![](./images/time.png)